Community money - invested by the community

 In our third year we helped make positive changes:

 • We got the local food-strategy ball rolling with a project in partnership with Radstock Town Council to create a community orchard – around thirty fruit trees have been planted.
-It will take a few years before they become good croppers, but we hope that the community will care for them and enjoy the welcoming space in the meantime.
-We then began the quest to find more partner organisations to will help us spread the orchard across the community.
+They take a few years before they become good croppers, and the aim is for the community to care for them and enjoy the welcoming space in the meantime.
+We began the quest to find more partner organisations to help us spread the orchard across the community.

 • We worked with B&NES and Virgin Care to deliver Sugar Smart in our area, bringing in £2,000 for projects from the national campaign.
 We’re proud to say that our participation encouraged B&NES to make our area their flagship Sugar Smart community.